 Debbie Young from the children’s reading charity Readathon shares some info and some ideas.

 World Book Day is an annual event celebrating the fun of books and reading.
-It was created 16 years ago by UNESCO, the international organisation that promotes education, communication and the arts in countries all over the world.
+It was created in 1997 by UNESCO, the international organisation that promotes education, communication and the arts in countries all over the world.
 Not every country will celebrate World Book Day in exactly the same way, but it’s still exciting to feel that whatever you’re doing, young people like you all around the globe will be joining in the fun.

 How does the UK celebrate?

 In the UK, publishers, booksellers and the National Book Tokens company work together all year to ensure there’s a real buzz about books on this special day.You can find out more about what they’ve been up to on their funky website.
 It’s packed with colourful posters and activity sheets, all free to download.

 Lots of schools mark World Book Day with zany activities revolving around books and reading.
 Many stage a non-uniform day, inviting pupils to dress as their favourite book characters.
 It’s even more fun if the staff join in!
 If you’re stuck for an outfit, here’s an easy option: be Matilda, from Roald Dahl‘s book of the same name.
 She’s more popular than ever since the book was turned into an award-winning West End musical.
 To be Matilda, all you’ll need is a dress, loose hair and a big book!

 ”Stripy jumper and jeans – Where’s Wally?

 Normal clothes, plus saucepan with a couple of yucky things in it and wooden spoon – George’s Marvellous Medicine.
 Easy peasy.